Ext groups in Homotopy Type Theory: Ext in HoTT

 Any construction in homotopy type theory can be carried out ``in context,'' meaning that the terms going into a particular construction may themselves depend on some extraneous variable.
 In an \(\infty\)-topos, the corresponding thing is to work in a \emph{slice} of your base \(\infty\)-topos.
 In this section, we work in the context of a pointed, connected type \(X\) whose base point will be denoted by \(\pt : X\).
 We will see that abelian groups in the context of \(X\) correspond to modules over the group ring \(\Zb \pi_1(X)\), and we will discuss our Ext groups in this setting.

 By ``an abelian group in the context of \(X\)'' we mean a family \(X \to \Ab\).
+These form a category whose morphisms are families of the form \(\prod_{x : X} \Ab(A_x, B_x)\) for \(A, B : X \to \Ab\), i.e., natural transformations (the naturality squares are automatic since \(X\) is just a type).
 Since \(\Ab\) is a 1-type, it is equivalent to consider families on the 1-truncation of \(X\).
 The latter is equivalent to \(B \pi_1(X)\) since \(X\) is pointed and connected.
 To emphasize that no truncation assumptions are needed, we prefer to work with \(X\) in this section.

 We begin by constructing the group ring \(\Zb G\) for a group \(G\).
 For this we use the coproduct of abelian groups, which has various constructions---see, e.g.,~\cite{Fla22, LLM}.

 \begin{cst} Let \(G\) be a group.
 We construct the \textbf{group ring \boldmath{\(\Zb G \)}} as follows.
 The underlying abelian group of \(\Zb G\) is the coproduct \( \bigoplus_{G} \Zb \), which is the free abelian group on the set \(G\).
 To define a bilinear map \( \Zb G \otimes_{\Zb} \Zb G \to \Zb G \) it suffices, by the tensor-hom adjunction and the universal property of coproducts, to give a function